dedasame/Unity3DTry/README.md

-# WhispersInTheDark
+# Whispers In The Dark

-Today starting to do my first 3d game. -14.01.2024
+Here is my first try to do a 3D game!